paypal/paypal-ios/README.md

 The PayPal SDK uses access tokens for authentication.

-> The follwing example can be adapted to any server-side language/framework of your choice.
-We use command-line curl to demonstrate the overall composition of the Access Token HTTP request.
+> The following example can be adapted to any server-side language/framework of your choice.
+We use command-line curl requests to demonstrate the overall composition of the Access Token HTTP request.

 To create an access token: